lume/classy-solid/README.md

 	}

 	disconnectedCallback() {
-		// Stop the effects
+		// Stop the effects, and clear them as new ones will be created on next
-		this.stopEffects()
+		// connect.
+		this.clearEffects()
 	}
 }